2026 West Central Youth Baseball League Rules

 -

 Any protest filed during the tournament will be decided at that time by the home plate umpire.
 Further conflict may be appealed to WCYB board members present.
-If no WCYB board members are present, the decision reverts to the home plate umpire.
+If no WCYB board members are present, the decision reverts back to the home plate umpire.
 Any WCYB board member participating as a coach/manager in the game being protested will not be eligible to resolve the dispute.

 -